PowerShell/PowerShell/docs/maintainers/pull-request-process.md

 # Pull Request Process

-author:  Hemant
->	Hemant: "SLAs" for pull requests
-  > ALWAYS point to documents when critiquing PRs
-  >	this should also include the blackbox of Windows/STEX testing
-  > "some tests we can only run internally"
-  >	exact timeline not need for Aug17
-  >	Windows quality gates

-## Minimum gates (TODO)

 Our [pull request template][pr-template] includes the bare minimum requirements for a pull request to be accepted into PowerShell.
 This includes:
 * Writing tests
 * Writing documentation (where does thie one live already? is it where this guidance should exist all up?)